 This field is filled out automatically.
 It is calculated based on data from the CF1R and from previous sections in this document.

+This field is filled out automatically.
+It is calculated based on data from the CF1R and from previous sections in this document

 Section Q. Space Conditioning Systems, Ducts and Fans – Mandatory Requirements and Additional Measures